fbpx

 Why Are There Flies in Your House?

 With over 16,000 species of flies in North America, we see them almost everywhere we go.
 Whether they are swarming you outside or invading your house, they are a problem all year, significantly more in the warmer months.
+Certain smells and the presence of decaying organic matter can attract flies to homes, making them a persistent issue.
 That problem: flies!

 Doors and Windows Are Left Open